jimbobbennett/MakingMeetupsMoreAccessible/README.md

 Speaking as a type-1 diabetic Pizza is really bad for my sugar levels.
 If you can, order different food to cater for all tastes and preferences - maybe get the local Indian to put together a buffet.

 Same with drinks - have hot, cold, soft, alcohol.
-Don't just get 'lots of beer' - some people don't drink, soe do but can't have gluten so beer is out.
+Don't just get 'lots of beer' - some people don't drink, some do but can't have gluten so beer is out.
 Get a good selection.
 Your code of conduct should cover alcohol consumption as well.
 Anyone drunk and disorderly should be banned.
+Also consider running dry events - some folks won't attend events where alcohol is served, but I doubt anyone would refuse to attend a meetup just because there isn't free beer.

 Above all though, engage with your community and ask what they want.